Get help now Make a donation

 If your trial is in the Crown Court, you may be given a fixed date for your trial.
 But sometimes, your case might be put onto a 'warned list' instead.

 This means that you’ll be given a range of dates when the trial might happen.
-This will usually be a period of one or two weeks.
+This will usually be a period of 1 or 2 weeks.
 Your trial could start on any day during this period.

 If you’re on a warned list, you or your solicitor will be told when your trial is on the afternoon before it starts.
 So you should call your solicitor around 4pm every day of this period, in case you need to go to court the next day.